Note: changed opening hours and collection days around the holidays

 Some 80% of all regional schools in our region are now waste-free.
 When parents and carers see how enthusiastic their children are about separating waste and the importance of recycling, they are encouraged to take steps towards a more sustainable lifestyle at home too.
 Thus, the initiative at school becomes not only a learning moment for children, but also an opportunity to reach whole families and work together towards a circular future.

-Enquete Afvalvrije scholenWe provide materials, such as waste bins to separate the different raw material streams in the classroom, separation guides and grabbers.
-We also give guest lectures, organise excursions to an environmental centre, help with teaching programmes and monitor waste separation in primary schools.
-Together with Gorinchem Nature Centre (NCG) We provide environmental education at schools in the municipalities of Gorinchem, Hardinxveld-Giessendam and Molenlanden.
-In Vijfheerenlanden, we do so in cooperation with The Green Meadow.
+Together with Gorinchem Nature Centre (NCG) we provide environmental education at schools in the municipalities of Gorinchem, Hardinxveld-Giessendam and Molenlanden.
+In Vijfheerenlanden we do so in cooperation with The Green Meadow.

 Teaching kits